Use the Field extractions page

-- Update permissions for field extractions.
+- Change permissions for field extractions.
 Field extractions created through the field extractor and the Field extractions page are initially only available to their creators until they are shared with others.

-If you have "write" permissions for a particular search-time field extraction, the Field extractions page enables you to:
+If you have additional write permissions for a particular search-time field extraction, the Field extractions page also enables you to:

-- Update its regular expression, if it is an inline transaction.
+- Update its regular expression, if it is an inline field extraction..

 - Add or delete named extractions that have been defined in

-transforms.confor the Field transactions page in Splunk Web, if it uses transactions.
+transforms.confor the Field Transformations page in Splunk Web, if it uses transactions.

 Note: You cannot manage index-time field extractions in Splunk Web.
-We don't recommend that you change your set of index-time field extractions, but if you find that you must do so, you have to modify your
+We do not recommend that you change your set of index-time field extractions, but if you need to, you have to modify your

 transforms.conf configuration files manually.
 For more information about index-time field extraction configuration, see "Configure index-time field extractions" in the Getting Data In Manual.